 The MTSD Board of Education approved the Long Range Master Plan: A Framework for Our Future on July 22, 2019.
-A Community Task Force has been launched to review and consider facility challenges, establish priorities, and make recommendations to the administration and board regarding facilities issues.
-The task force is an independent entity comprised of voices and perspectives from across our school district community.
+A Community Task Force was launched to review and consider facility challenges, establish priorities, and make recommendations to the administration and board regarding facilities issues.
+The task force was an independent entity comprised of voices and perspectives from across our school district community.

-The task force will be meeting in fall 2019 to engage in their review and work to develop recommendations.
-Meeting notes and additional information will be posted here.
+The task force met in fall 2019 to engage in their review and work to develop recommendations.
+Meeting notes and additional information was posted on this page.

 The opinions and recommendations of the task force are not binding and do not necessarily represent the views and opinions of the board of education, of any individual school board member or of the superintendent and MTSD staff.

-- Who are the members of the task force?
+- Who were the members of the task force?

-- What is the task force reviewing and discussing?
+- What did the task force review and discuss?

 The task force includes individuals who represent a spectrum of opinions and perspectives related to the school district and community.
 Former school board presidents Stephanie Clark and Peter Stone have agreed to serve as co-chairs.

-The task force will meet at the following days and times.
-The public is welcome to attend and observe task force meetings.
+The task force will met at the following days and times.
+The public was welcome to attend and observe task force meetings.